 NOTE: Chapter exercises are the step-by-step exercises found in the reading of each chapter.
 You must complete these exercises and turn them in as part of your assignment.
-You then need to complete the Review Assignment and the assigned cases.
-Be sure to complete only the assigned cases.
-No credit will be given for completing cases that are not assigned.
+Be sure to complete only the assigned work.
+No credit will be given for completing work that was not assigned.